StoryWalks®

 Stop by the park and visit our monthly StoryWalk®!
 This wonderful program combines the joy of reading a story while also getting out and enjoying nature.

-From April 2–30, visit Crowder's new StoryWalk®, "Gracie's Ears," written and illustrated by Debbie Blackington.
+From May 2–31, visit Crowder's new StoryWalk®, "Mina's Scavenger Hunt," written by Katrina Liu and illustrated by Rosalia Destarisa.

 Harris Lake County Park